Robertas Fridrikas

-Robertas Fridrikas (born 8 April 1967) is a Lithuanian former football forward, who last played for WAF Procar in Austria during his professional career.
+Robertas Fridrikas (born 8 April 1967) is a Lithuanian former football forward.

 Fridrikas was nicknamed Garrincha, after the famous Brazilian winger, since his one leg was shorter than the other just like Garrincha's.

 International career

 He obtained ten caps for the Lithuania national football team, scoring two goals in 1992.

 Personal life

 Fridrikas' wife, Ausra Fridrikas, was one of the best handballers of the 1990s.
 His two sons, Mantas and Lukas are also professional footballers.
 He remained in Austria after retirement, and now works in the tourism industry.